lramos33/steam-redesign/README.md

 ---

 <p align="center">
-  Made with ♥ by Leonardo Ramos 👋 <a href="https://www.linkedin.com/in/lramos33/">Get in touch!</a>
+  Made by Leonardo Ramos 👋 <a href="https://www.linkedin.com/in/lramos33/">Get in touch!</a>
 <p>